racket/rhombus/rhombus/0000-rhombus.md

 Racket right now, so you may need to install a [snapshot build](https://snapshot.racket-lang.org/)._

-Numbers are decimal, either integer or floating-point, or they're hexadecimal integers written with `0x`:
+Numbers are decimal, either integer or floating-point, or they’re hexadecimal integers written with `0x`:

 ```